 3. Get By with a Little Help from Your FriendsSenior independence shouldn’t depend on a set of car keys.
 Prudent seniors with poor vision might hang up their keys long before they’re ready to give up their independence.
 Still, suburban seniors need to get out to buy groceries, fill prescriptions, shop for clothes, etc. Neighbors, friends, and family can pitch in, but you’ll also want to find a driver/errand helper for backup.
 A good way to find a reliable helper is through word of mouth.

 4. In-Home Service ProvidersAn injury can cause sudden, if temporary, disability.
 Without in-home care, your only option is often rehab.
-Other seniors and caregivers may prematurely seek expensive assisted-living options, but using a home care provider offers an approach that lets you retain your independence.
-Today’s home care services allow you the freedom to age in place while saving money.
+Other seniors and caregivers may prematurely seek expensive assisted-living options, but finding a caregiver through a referral service offers an approach that lets you retain your independence, while saving money.

 5. Technology Is Your FriendAccording to Healthline, technology can extend senior independence by ensuring your safety while you live independently: “For example, personal medical alert systems allow seniors to summon help quickly should they fall or need medical attention.”
 Wireless sensors can detect a fall, and smartphones can deliver appointment and medication reminders.
 And if you are still active — or want to be — some solutions, like Philips Lifeline GoSafe, work both inside and outside the home.* You worked hard your whole life, and now it’s time to enjoy the fruits of those labors.
 The right environment, in-home care as needed, and technology can help you maintain senior independence and live comfortably the way you want while minimizing worry for your loved ones — a win-win for everyone.